ecshreve/prod-slab/README.md

 - [ ] Bake dotfiles into the coder image
 - [ ] Look into automation, auto commit-push if idle with changes for x minutes
 - [x] move coder templates into this repo
+- [x] Include pihole in this repo?
+- [x] Set up a secondary backup pihole